Favicon HTML Code

 Complete Method: All Sizes and Formats

-For full coverage across browsers, mobile devices, and PWAs, add the following HTML to your <head> section:
+For full coverage across browsers, mobile devices, and PWAs, use favicon.ico as the universal fallback and add these favicon link tags to your <head> section:

 <link rel="apple-touch-icon" sizes="180x180" href="/apple-touch-icon.png">